What is Traditional Chinese Medicine?

 IS CHINESE MEDICINE AND ACUPUNCTURE SAFE?

 Because the treatment does not involve the use of drugs, patients do not have to worry about adverse side effects.
 However, there are certain conditions you should notify your practitioner about before undergoing treatment, such as hemophilia or if you have a pacemaker.
-Our Medical Center use only disposable needles.
+Our Acupuncture Clinic use only disposable needles.

 WHERE CAN I FIND MORE INFORMATION ON CHINESE MEDICINE?